-Adolescent Community Reinforcement Approach\: Overall, Adolescent Community Reinforcement Approach (A-CRA) is a structured and evidence-based approach to treating youth substance use disorders that focuses on teaching coping skills, strengthening social support networks, and promoting positive lifestyle changes.
+Adolescent Community Reinforcement Approach: Overall, Adolescent Community Reinforcement Approach (A-CRA) is a structured and evidence-based approach to treating youth substance use disorders that focuses on teaching coping skills, strengthening social support networks, and promoting positive lifestyle changes.
 Based on the evaluation, clinicians choose from 12 core and 7 optional A-CRA protocols that address problematic areas and emphasize prosocial behaviors.
 Behavioral interventions seek to promote an abstinent lifestyle.
 Youth receive homework assignments where they practice skills learned during sessions.
 The A-CRA intervention is typically delivered in 1-hour sessions over 12 to 14 weeks through individual, family and/or group modalities.
-When delivered individually, A-CRA generally includes ten individual sessions with the youth, two sessions with parents/caregivers, and two sessions supplemented with 5-8 individual and family sessions.
+When delivered individually, A-CRA generally includes ten individual sessions with the youth, two sessions with parents/caregivers, and two sessions with both the youth and parents/caregivers together.
+When delivered in a group, A-CRA includes 10 group sessions supplemented with 5-8 individual and family sessions.
 Additional sessions may be needed based on the severity of youth needs.
 Provider staff delivering A-CRA must be trained in the model and have a minimum of a bachelor's degree and two years' experience or a master's degree in related field.
 Service must be delivered to the fidelity of the model.